websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/definitions/definitions-for-events.md

 ## Custom Events

 Custom events are a useful way to define and track events that are specific to your business needs.
 For example, you might track a form on your site that customers use to make payments.
 Once the specific event is defined and configured on your site, Analytics Cloud collects data for the event.
+See [Tracking Events](../../touchpoints/events/tracking-events.md) to learn more.

 Click on the *Custom Events* tab to see all the events that have been defined and are being tracked.
 Note that there is a limit of 100 custom events that can be tracked at any given time.